savi-dev/devi/README.md

       |
       + savi.sh
       |
+      + samples
+        |
+        + localrc
+        |
+        + of
+          |
+          + devi-localrc
+          |
+          + gen-local.sh
+      |
       + util

-1. Download an Oracle JDK 7 to the `util` folder from http://www.oracle.com/technetwork/java/javase/downloads/index.html

-2. Open a `savirc` file and modify `JAVA_*` variables based on your downloaded file.
-3. Open a `savirc` file and set `GIT_USERNAME` and `GIT_EMAIL` of `https://review.savinetwork.ca`.
-4. Create your ssh key and import your generated public key to the `https://review.savinetwork.ca`
-5. Run a `savi.sh` in the devi.
+In project's root folder, run:

+    samples/of/gen-local.sh

+This scripts asks for some parameters, and generates the localrc for you.
+Then, run devi to complete the installation:

-        cd devi; ./savi.sh
+    ./savi.sh

-Devi installs all required software and SAVI testbed (TB) based on the settings in `localrc` and `savirc` and run a main SAVI control webservice using `screen`.
+Devi installs all required software and SAVI Testbed (TB) based on the settings in `localrc` and `savirc` and run a main SAVI control webservice using `screen`.

 ### Test a SAVI TB Control Webservice
 Open a web browser (Firefox) and go to the following URL.